ya-ilya/progreso/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Crashlog**
-If your game crashes, attach the crash log
+If your game crashes, attach the crash log.

 **Additional context**
 Add any other context about the problem here.